j3-signalroom/apache_flink-kickstarter/.blog/using-non-managed-apache-iceberg-tables-in-snowflake.md

 - You rely on Snowflake’s roadmap for Iceberg-related enhancements and features.

-### Non-Managed Iceberg Tables
+## 2.0 Non-Managed Iceberg Tables
 **Overview:**
 Non-managed Iceberg tables, sometimes known as “external Iceberg tables,” rely on an external metadata store and a file system that you control.
 Snowflake acts as a query engine over data defined and managed outside of its domain.
 In essence, the Iceberg table’s “catalog” and metadata are stored elsewhere (e.g., in an external metastore, cloud storage bucket with Iceberg metadata files, or a third-party cataloging system), and Snowflake simply queries the data.

 **Characteristics and Benefits:**

 1. **External Metadata and Catalog:**
-   You already have a catalog, perhaps a Hive Metastore, AWS Glue Data Catalog, or another standalone Iceberg catalog.
+   You already have a catalog, perhaps a AWS Glue Data Catalog, Hive Metastore, or another standalone Iceberg catalog.
 Snowflake connects to this external metadata source to understand table schemas, snapshots, and file locations.
 You can maintain Iceberg metadata where you prefer, possibly alongside other engines and tools.

 2. **Greater Flexibility and Interoperability:**
    Since non-managed tables aren’t tied exclusively to Snowflake’s metadata management, it’s easier to integrate your data lake ecosystem.
-You can run Spark, Presto, Trino, or other engines on the same underlying Iceberg data, using the same metadata store, giving you a multi-engine, multi-tool environment.
+You can run Apache Flink, Apache Spark, Presto, Trino, or other engines on the same underlying Iceberg data, using the same metadata store, giving you a multi-engine, multi-tool environment.

 3. **Reduced Vendor Lock-In:**
    Your data and its metadata are not solely under Snowflake’s control, making it simpler to migrate or share data among different analytics platforms.
 If you prefer a “bring your own catalog” approach, this can be ideal.